Colored Farmers' National Alliance and Cooperative Union

 The Colored Farmers' National Alliance and Cooperative Union was formed in 1886 in Texas.
 Despite the fact that both black and white farmers faced great difficulties due to the rising price of farming and the decreasing profits which were coming from farming, the protective organization known as the Southern Farmers' Alliance did not allow black farmers to join.
+Nor did the National Grange, centered in the Midwest.
 A group of black farmers decided to organize their own alliance, to fill their needs.
 The organization rapidly spread across the Southern United States, peaking with a membership of 1.2 million in 1891.